adeebsuhail101/Demo/README.md

 # Demo
-This repo is created to learn Git
+This repo is created to learn Git!